agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/UsingSLURM.rst

 .. _slurmjobs:

-To run a software on CAPRI, the user the user must prepare a so-called (Slurm) *job file*.
+To run a software on the cluster, the user the user must prepare a so-called (Slurm) *job file*.
 A job file is a text file containing some Slurm instructions/options and the call to user software.